 Enrich Your Crawling Experience With Log File Data

-DeepCrawl’s Log File Integration has a plethora of uses, so what are you waiting for?
-If you’re new to DeepCrawl, you can add log files as a crawl source with our free two week trial.
+Lumar’s Log File Integration has a plethora of uses, so what are you waiting for?
+If you’re new to Lumar, reach out and get started today.
 If you’re no stranger to our crawler, then simply add your log file summary data to your next crawl.

 No log file data?
 No problem!
 Simply shoot us over a message and our team of knowledgeable consultants will be on hand to advise or answer any questions you may have.